IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 - a _modifier_ is a higher-order function—they act on and return verbs;
 - and a _primitive_ or _operator_ is one of the built-in symbolic verbs or modifiers.

-Also, to be clear, arrays in J are flat and rectangular.
+<span class="lining">Also, to be clear, arrays in J are flat and rectangular.
 This means an array can have any number of dimensions, but each row of a 2D array must have the same number of elements, and each layer of a 3D array is a 2D array of the same shape, and so forth.
-Jagged structures are disallowed.
+Jagged structures are disallowed.</span>

 There are some simplifications there, but it will serve well enough for this blog post.
 If you want to learn more, check the J wiki page on [parts of speech][parts-of-speech] and [nouns][nouns].